Lelam: Release

 The film was released on 18 October 1997.

-Critical Reception
+Critical reception

-Indian Express wrote "If you’re in the mood for tears, blood and weak jokes, check out this particular Lelam’".
-Times of India wrote "It’s a sizzler of an action movie.
+Indian Express wrote "If you're in the mood for tears, blood and weak jokes, check out this particular Lelam’".
+Times of India wrote "It's a sizzler of an action movie.
 When director Joshi strikes, he spews venom.
 The film packs punch and stands out for the riveting performances from Suresh Gopi, Siddique and M.G.
 Soman".
+Jayalakshmi K. of the Deccan Herald wrote that "Lelam means auction and here we are dealing with a liquor auction.
+So what if one does not reach the auction, the action en route provides good entertainment and some seat-edge thrills.".